 How often is the phrase “The ROOT Cause of the problem” used at your plant/mill?
 This phrase is a bit symptomatic of how Root Cause Analysis is thought of.

 The phrase implies that there is only one “cause” to the problem.
 Rarely is there a single root cause to any given problem.
-Usually, there are several reasons; to be sure there are several “technical causes” that interact to create a breakdown/failure.
+Usually, there are multiple root causes; to be sure there are several “technical causes” that interact to create a breakdown/failure.

 We often forget to uncover the deeper layers of a root cause investigation.

-When we define “root cause(s),” we typically define in several “layers.”
+When we define “root cause(s),” we typically define it in several “layers” or multiple root causes

 1. The technical causes – technical causes of the problem, often components and/or manufacturing process.

 2. The human – The human causes of the problem

 3. The system – The systematic causes of the root causes